brand icon May1

 My favorite training mantra is “This is what you’re here for.”
 For race day, I like “I trained for this feeling.” and “The faster I run, the sooner I’m done.”

 If you aren’t consistent, it’s going to be hard to see those big breakthroughs.
 Yes, rest days are important and some time off may be forced due to an injury.
-But if you only train in spurts, with more time off than on, you’re unlikely to make meaningful improvements in speed.
+But if you only train in spurts, with more time off than on, you are less likely to make meaningful improvements in speed.

 That’s where having a long-term perspective can be helpful and where recognizing improvements along the way will help you stay motivated before those big throughs.